rbredlau/gogetvers/README.md

 ###Known bugs
-gogetvers considers a dependency *trackable* if it has a .git directory in its root directory structure or in any of its parent directories.
+gogetvers considers a dependency *trackable* if it has a .git directory in its root directory or in any of its parent directories.
 If the .git directory is in a parent directory that excludes the dependency via .gitignore then gogetvers considers the dependency *tracked* even though it is ignored by source code control.

 ###@TODO
 + Implement `gogetvers tag`
-+ `gogetvers make` should issue warnings if any package has local modifications.